ChrApostolidis/The_Growth_Hub/README.md

 npm install
 ```
 Run the Application
-There are two separate servers for the backend and the API.
+There are two separate servers for the frontend and the API.

 Start the backend API server:
 ```